Afghan officials: Suicide attack in wedding hall kills 63

-KABUL, Afghanistan (AP) — The death toll from a suicide bombing at a wedding in Afghanistan’s capital is at least 63, including women and children, officials said Sunday, as Kabul reeled from its deadliest attack this year.
+KABUL, Afghanistan (AP) — The death toll from a suicide bombing at a crowded wedding party in Afghanistan’s capital is at least 63, including women and children, officials said Sunday, as Kabul reeled from its deadliest attack this year.

 Another 182 civilians were wounded in the Saturday night explosion, government spokesman Feroz Bashari said.
-Interior Ministry spokesman Nusrat Rahimi confirmed the toll.
+Interior Ministry spokesman Nusrat Rahimi confirmed the toll as some families began to bury the dead.

-The Taliban have condemned the attack and denied any involvement in the blast that carried the hallmarks of an assault by the local affiliate of the Islamic State organization.
+The Taliban condemned the attack as “forbidden and unjustifiable” and denied any involvement in the blast that carried the hallmarks of an assault by the local affiliate of the Islamic State organization.

-The blast occurred in a western Kabul neighborhood that many in the minority Shiite Muslim Hazara community call home, and the Islamic State affiliate has claimed responsibility for some attacks against the community in the past.
+The blast occurred in a western Kabul neighborhood that many in the minority Shiite Muslim Hazara community call home.
+The Islamic State affiliate has claimed responsibility for some attacks against the community in the past.

 The blast occurred near the stage where musicians were and “all the youths, children and all the people who were there were killed,” witness Gul Mohammad said.
 One of the wounded, Mohammad Toofan, said that “a lot of guests were martyred.”